JamesBelchamber/ansible-haproxy/README.md

   - name: my-cool-frontend      # A natural name for each frontend.
 Required.
     ip: '192.168.1.1'           # The IP this frontend should bind to.
 Defaults to '*'
     port: '443'                 # The port this frontend should bind to.
 Defaults to '80'
+    ssl_certificate: '/certs/'  # One or more SSL certificates, for SSL offloading.
+This can be a single cert, a list of certs or a directory which contains all the certs.
+Optional.
+    ssl_ciphers: 'ECDHE-RSA-AES256-SHA:RC4-SHA' # A string of the SSL ciphers acceptable to HAProxy.
+Optional.
     vhosts:                     # A 'vhost', to be configured using ACLs.
 Optional.
     - host: a.cool.com          # A host name for the vhost.
 Required.
       backend: acoolcom         # The backend this vhost should proxy to.
 Required.